openshift/jenkins-client-plugin/README.md

 ```

 ## Setting up Credentials
-You can define a new credential using the [OpenShift Sync plugin](https://github.com/openshift/jenkins-sync-plugin) or directly in the Jenkins credential store.
+You can define a new credential using the [OpenShift Sync plug-in](https://github.com/openshift/jenkins-sync-plugin) or directly in the Jenkins credential store.

-To define a new credential using the OpenShift sync plugin, you can add a Opaque/generic secret where the data has a "openshift-client-token" key.
+To define a new credential using the OpenShift sync plug-in, you can add a Opaque/generic secret where the data has a "openshift-client-token" key.
 ```bash
 # Create the secret
 oc create secret generic my-prilvileged-token-id --from-file=openshift-client-token=mysecretToken.txt